Early life of Joseph Smith: Moroni and the golden plates

 While Smith was working as a treasure hunter, he was also frequently occupied with another more religious matter: acquiring a set of golden plates he said were deposited, along with other artifacts, in a prominent hill near his home.

 In Smith's own account dated 1838, he stated that an angel visited him on the night of September 21, 1823.
-Concerning the visit, Smith dictated the following:

-He called me by name, and said unto me that he was a messenger sent from the presence of God to me, and that his name was Moroni; that God had a work for me to do; and that my name should be had for good and evil among all nations, kindreds, and tongues, or that it should be both good and evil spoken of among all people.

-He said there was a book deposited, written upon gold plates, giving an account of the former inhabitants of this continent, and the source from whence they sprang.
-He also said that the fulness[sic] of the everlasting Gospel was contained in it, as delivered by the Savior to the ancient inhabitants; also that there were two stones in silver bows—and these stones, fastened to a breastplate, constituted what is called the Urim and Thummim—deposited with the plates".

 The term 'Urim and Thummim' was not initially used by Smith and his associates prior to around 1832, instead referring to the device as 'interpreters' or 'spectacles'.
 The words Urim and Thummim derive from passages in the Old Testament which describe the use of "the Urim and the Thummim" as a means for divination by Israelite priests (see, e.g., Exodus 28:30).

-After the messenger departed, Smith said he had two more encounters with him that night and an additional one the next morning, after which he told his father and soon thereafter the rest of his family, who believed his story, but generally kept it within the family.
+Smith said he had two more encounters with the messenger that night and an additional encounter the next morning, after which he told his father and soon thereafter the rest of his family, who believed his story, but generally kept it within the family.

 Thus, on September 22, 1823, a day listed in local almanacs as the autumn equinox, Smith said that he went to a prominent hill near his home, and found the location of the artifacts.
 There are varying accounts as to how Smith reportedly found the precise location of the golden plates.
 In 1838, Smith stated that this location was shown to him in a vision while he conversed with Moroni.
 This conforms to an account by Smith's friend Joseph Knight Sr., though he refers to Smith's guide only as "the personage."
 However, according to a Palmyra resident Henry Harris, Smith told him he located the plates using his seer stone.
 In yet another account, the angel required Smith to follow a sequence of landmarks until he arrived at the correct location.